 In Maryland, the court must consider a child's preference if the child is old enough and mature enough to make a rational choice.
 It's common for children to wish their parents were reunited, which can often cause a child to express an unrealistic preference.

-There is no specific age when the court must listen to the child's opinion; the judge will decide whether a child is mature enough on a case-by-case basis.
-The test for whether a child is fit to voice a custodial preference is whether the child is intelligent enough to make it worthwhile to involve the child in the litigation, and whether the child feels a duty to tell the truth.
+There is no specific age when the court must listen to the child's opinion, and the judge will decide whether a child is mature enough on a case-by-case basis.
+The test for whether a child is fit to voice a custodial preference is whether the child is intelligent enough to make it worthwhile to involve the child in the litigation and whether the child feels a duty to tell the truth.

 Courts will disregard superficial preferences.
 For example, if a daughter prefers her mother because she has a nicer house and allows her to watch more television, the court won't give that opinion much weight.
 On the other hand, the judge will give weight to preferences based on feelings, attachments, and the child's probable contentment.

 Judges often interview children in court chambers to determine their custodial preferences.
 Normally, the court will ask for each parent's permission to interview the child in chambers, outside of the parent's presence.
 The attorneys may be present, but don't ask questions during the interview.
 Instead, they can give a list of questions to the judge, who can then decide which questions to ask the child.

 The guardian ad litem may also testify in court about the child's preferences.
 The guardian's recommendation for custody doesn't have to be the same as the child's preference.
-The court may also allow a social worker or other mental health professional to testify about the child's opinion on custody.
+The court may also allow a social worker or other mental health professionals to testify about the child's opinion on custody.

 Parents looking for more information on how judges make custody decisions in Maryland, visit the People's Law Library website for helpful links, forms, and additional information.